gliptak/lecture-source-py/source/rst/optgrowth.rst

 In this lecture, we're going to study a simple optimal growth model with one agent.

-The model is a version of the standard one sector infinite horizon growth model studied in
+The model is a version of the standard one sector infinite horizon growth model studied in:

 * :cite:`StokeyLucas1989`, chapter 2